xiaoma318/Cloud-Prize/Submission.md

-Edit this page to describe your Submission.

-I have two submission, ASG Console and ARV
+Actually, I have two submission, ASG Console and ARV

 ## Which Categories Best Fit Your Submission and Why?